 Note: The following procedure assumes that the filesystems in the cluster you want to migrate do not have block sizes greater than the system page size and that they are not real-time filesystems.
-These types of filesystems are supported on IRIX but not on SGI Foundation Software.
+These types of filesystems are supported on IRIX but not on Linux.

-Following is a procedure for using cxfs_admin to migrate from a cluster with IRIX server-capable administration nodes to a cluster with SGI Foundation Software for Linux server-capable administration nodes.
-For details about using cxfs_admin, see Chapter 11, "cxfs_admin Command" on page 223.
+Following is a procedure for using cxfs_admin to migrate from a cluster with IRIX server-capable administration nodes to a cluster with Linux server-capable administration nodes.
+For details about using cxfs_admin, see Chapter 11, "cxfs_admin Command" on page 225.